KarenLukianyAlmeida/zoo-functions-javascript/README.md

 ## Skills Developed

-- __Interacting with MySQL:__ Gained proficiency in interacting with a relational database using ***MySQL***.
+- Enhanced my use of variables in JavaScript, distinguishing when to use **let** and **const**.

+- Used __arrow functions__ to create functions in a more concise and readable manner.

+- Applied __template literals__ to build strings more efficiently and clearly, allowing the inclusion of expressions.

-- __Layered Architecture Implementation:__ Organized the project using the MVC (Model-View-Controller) architecture to ensure clean and maintainable code.
+- Practiced using the __spread operator__ to copy and combine arrays and objects.

-- __Data Validation:__ Implemented robust data validation techniques to ensure the integrity of information received by the API.
+- Utilized the __rest parameter__ to handle an indefinite number of arguments in functions.

+- Implemented __object destructuring__ to extract values directly from objects.

+- Used __array destructuring__ to access elements directly from arrays in a simpler way.

+- Applied __default destructuring__ to set default values when destructuring objects and arrays.

+- Practiced __abbreviated object__ literal syntax when creating objects whose properties have the same names as the variables.

+- Used __default parameters__ to define default values in functions, ensuring predictable behavior when values are not provided.

+- Worked with __higher-order functions__ to manipulate and transform arrays functionally.

+- __Applied Test Driven Development (TDD)__ principles.

-- __API Testing:__ Wrote comprehensive tests to validate the functionality of API endpoints, ensuring reliable and error-free operations. ___Mocha, Sinon, and Chai___ were used.
+- Wrote tests using **Jest** to validate the functionality of the project's functions.

 ## Features